seamusfoley/iotes-documentation/docs/introduction/concepts.md

 title: Core Concepts
 ---

-## Create Iotes
+## Iotes

 The ```createIotes``` method takes two arguements, a topology map and a strategy

 The topology map tells the strategy how to connect.
-The strategy handles all the asyncronous connection details for the protocol (inlcuding auto reconnection if required), the device creation and set up.
+The strategy handles all the asyncronous connection details for the protocol (including auto reconnection if required, the device creation and device set up.

 ## Iotes Core

-An iotes instance made by createIotes exposes four methods.
+An iotes instance made by ```createIotes``` exposes four methods.

 ```javascript
 hostSubscribe()